Board of Governors

 Click here to read this member's profile - Victoria Roberts

-Vicki studied a BA in English Literature at Exeter University and loved the city so much she decided to stay.
+Vicki studied a BA in English Literature at the University of Exeter and loved the city so much she decided to stay.
 Following her degree, she took on varying roles in administration and retail before realising that she needed a greater challenge, which she certainly found in the world of exams!

 Vicki lives in Exeter with her husband and daughter and has a wide range of interests including yoga, live music and literature.